 There are three cable types commonly used for Ethernet cabling: coaxial, twisted pair, and fiber-optic cabling.
 In today’s LANs, the twisted pair cabling is the most popular type of cabling, but the fiber-optic cabling usage is increasing, especially in high performance networks.
 Coaxial cabling is generally used for cable Internet access.
 Let’s expain all three cable types in more detail.

 A coaxial cable has an inner conductor that runs down the middle of the cable.
-The conductor is surrounded by a layer of insulation which is then surrounded by another conducting shield, which makes this type of cabling resistant to the outside interference.
-This type of cabling comes in two types, thinnet and thicknet.
-Both types have a maximum transmission speed of 10 Mbps.
-Coaxial cabling was used for computer networks, but today are largely replaced by twisted-pair cabling (Photo credit: Wikipedia)
+The conductor is surrounded by a layer of insulation which is then surrounded by another conducting shield, which makes this type of cabling resistant to outside interference.
+This type of cabling comes in two types – thinnet and thicknet.
+Both types have maximum transmission speed of 10 Mbps.
+Coaxial cabling was previously used in computer networks, but today are largely replaced by twisted-pair cabling (Photo credit: Wikipedia)

 Twisted-pair cabling can be used for telephone and network cabling.
 It comes in two versions, UTP (Unshielded Twisted-Pair) and STP (Shielded Twisted-Pair).
 The difference between these two is that an STP cable has an additional layer of insulation that protects data from outside interferences.